slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On talent

 <!--
-the best lack conviction, while the worst are full of passionate intensity -- naval “When someone is kicking your ass, at least you know that you are out in front.” -- Donald Bartel
-> *"The true sign of intelligence is not knowledge but imagination."
--- Albert Einstein*

 > *"Intelligence is like a river: the deeper it is, the less noise it makes."
 -- Milwaukee Journal Sentinel (?)*
 > *"The test of a first-rate intelligence is the ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function."
 -- F. *Scott Fitzgerald*
 > *"Modesty: The gentle art of enhancing your charm by pretending not to be aware of it."
 -- Oliver Herford*
+> *"The true sign of intelligence is not knowledge but imagination."
+-- Albert Einstein*
+> *"The best lack conviction, while the worst are full of passionate intensity."
+-- Naval Ravikant*
+> *"When someone is kicking your ass, at least you know that you are out in front."
+-- Donald Bartel*

-> *"Modesty, n.: Being comfortable that others will discover your greatness.*
+- Modesty, n.: Being comfortable that others will discover your greatness.
 -->

 > *"Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius, and a lot of courage, to move in the opposite direction."